apparat/object/doc/object-revisions.md

 Imagine the **initial publication** of a note.
 An object file `123.md` is created with its `revision` system property set to `1`.
 Because it's published, this revision is considered **immutable**.

-When the note gets updated afterwards, it depends on the affected properties whether the object falls into **draft mode** or not (see [object states](object-states.md) for details).
-When a draft gets spawned and persisted without being published at the same time, a `+` symbol will be added to the object resource name to indicate that this is an unpublished new revision.
-The draft will be saved as `123+.md`, with its `revision` system property incremented to `2`, while the canonical object URL will still reference the latest published revision.
+When the note gets updated, it depends on the affected properties whether the object falls into **draft mode** or not (see [object states](object-states.md) for details).
+When a draft gets spawned and persisted without being published at the same time, a `.` will be prepended to the object resource name to indicate that this is an unpublished / hidden new revision.
+The draft will be saved as `.123-2.md`, with its `revision` system property incremented to `2`, while the canonical object URL will still reference the latest published ("current") revision.

-When the draft gets finally published,
+When the draft finally gets published,

 1. a revision number is added to the resource name of the latest published revision (e.g. `123-1.md`) and the resource file is renamed accordingly.
 2. the draft resource gets renamed to `123.md`, so that it's now referenced by the canonical object URL.
-It looses it's draft state and is considered immutable again.
+Its draft state is reset and the object is considered immutable again.

-This way the most recent published object revision is always accessible under the very same canonical URL, with each instance having a complete list of its predecessors stored in its meta data.
+This way the most recent published object revision ("current" revision) is always accessible under the very same canonical URL.

 A specific object revision may be retrieved by inserting the desired revision number into the canonical URL.
-By inserting the `+` symbol one can explicitly create-retrieve the current draft revision.
+By prepending the `.` one can explicitly create-retrieve the current draft revision.

 Object cross references